8 Benefits Of Burdock Root, Nutritional Facts, & Side Effects

 • The skin of burdock root has a higher proportion of antioxidants and flavonoids.
 Try cleaning the root thoroughly and cooking it unpeeled.

 • Chicory, the primary component of our Indian tea (Assam, Nilgiri, etc.), is also a close relative of burdock.
+The health benefits of chicory roots are notable, making them a valuable addition to your diet when consumed in moderation.
 Avoid drinking chicory tea if you are dehydrated.

 • Burdock root fights off diabetes and helps regulate blood sugar levels by improving the health of the pancreatic cells and reducing free insulin levels in the blood.